🌘 ahh.txt đŸ‘»

 Today was a nice day.

 Today I was able to take a shower alone for the first time without feeling like I might fall over.
 Our little household does not need another accident.
-I am unclear why I want to, if I want to, but the pretext of my leg getting better requires it maybe.
+I am unclear why I want to be here alone, if I want to, but the pretext of my leg getting better seems to require it.
 I need to talk to Rui about staying, about that I want her to stay, but I do not know how.

 I hope I get better

 Later that night as we were getting ready for bed, I think I surprised her by asking if we could get noodles again.
 She processed for a moment, but said that would be wonderful.
 I asked her, the first time, why she asked if her mom was there.
 And I am not sure she exactly told me, something about her mom asking a lot of questions.
-This felt hauntingly familiar; it is scary, but I need to be brave.
+I remember saying stuff like that to May.

 Today I got lost again when I was thinking, Dr Nakamura called it a panic attack, which is silly because nothing panics me.
 Something went weird with the gravity and I could only crawl under the ficus tree and lay on the tatami on my back.
 I did not say anything, I could not say anything.
 So I laid there with my faithful alive but not living companion.
 My eyes gently watered, a new vocabulary my body has learned for being broken.